willyfh/visualtorch/README.md

 Online documentation is available at [visualtorch.readthedocs.io](https://visualtorch.readthedocs.io/en/latest/).

-The docs include more usage examples, module references, and other useful information.
+The docs include more usage examples, API references, and other useful information.

 ## Installation